Ada-Developers-Academy/core-unit-2/api-3-database-models-read/read-all-books.md

 ## Planning HTTP Requests, Responses, and Logic Review

-Let's review the planning work we did for creating the "Read All Books" endpoint in Pat 1 of this series.
+Let's review the planning work we did for creating the "Read All Books" endpoint in Part 1 of this series.
 We want to use the appropriate HTTP verb and endpoint for requests that retrieve all records of a particular resource.

 Recall that for requests that read records, a RESTful API should use a `GET` request to the `/books` path.